Mineros04/Mineros04/README.md

 > I would like to contact you somehow.
 Where can I?

 _You __would__?
 Can't believe, who would want to contact me?_
 Ehm...
-Anyways.
-You can contact me on my Discord: __Mineros04#4444__, where I am open to your questions and stuff.
+Anyways, feel free to reach out to me on my Discord: __Mineros04#4444__, where I am open to your questions and stuff.
 For anyone curious about my other stuff, here is my [linktr.ee](https://linktr.ee/mineros04 "My linktr.ee").